RoboRescueUMA/roborescueuma.github.io/content/en/authors/Yegor/_index.md

-IÂ´m Yegor.
-IÂ´ve some exprience working in automation using Siemens PLCÂ´s and now IÂ´m learning robotics at the University of Malaga (UMA)
+I´m Yegor.
+I´ve some exprience working in automation using Siemens PLC´s and now I´m learning robotics at the University of Malaga (UMA)

-ðŸ”­ Iâ€™m currently working at RoboRescue Team at UMA
+🔭 I’m currently working at RoboRescue Team at UMA

 # TODO: translate bio to English